neondatabase/website/content/docs/introduction/high-availability.md

 #### VM failure

-In rarer cases, the VM itself may fail due to issues like kernel panic or the host's termination.
+In rarer cases, the VM itself may fail due to issues like a kernel panic or the host's termination.
 When this happens, Neon recreates the VM and reattaches your compute endpoint.
 This process may take a little longer than restarting Postgres, but it still typically resolves in seconds.

 ![VM restarting after failure](/docs/introduction/vm_fails.png)